dylanfesta/HawkesSimulator.jl/docs/src/plasticity_rate_based.md

 ## Result

 Even without heterosynaptic effects, then netwrok reaches a symmetric sparse structre.
-The number of connections depend on the target rate.
+The number of connections depends on the target rate.

 But careful!
 When neuron correlate, they increase their target rate, therefore the final rate will *not* correspond to the target rate, but be higher!
 So a high target rate might result in an even higher final rate, with the risk of triggering a runaway excitation.

+In this regime, seems that the target rate should be very close to the input current.
+So this type of plasticity can't be used to change the network operating regine.

 # Blanket exc to exc

 We want something really rate-dominated.
 Therefore the (1+θ) should be strong and negative.
+Hence `θ = -4.0`

 ````@example plasticity_rate_based
 he = 5.0